Petit lac Ha! Ha!: Toponymy

 The toponym "Petit lac Ha!
 Ha!" is linked to the lake, the river and the bay of the same name.

 The specific term "Ha!
-Ha!" has several interpretations according to the sources consulted.
-A popular interpretation associates it with an exclamation indicating irony or onomatopoeia of laughter.
+Ha!" has several possible interpretations.
+One popular interpretation associates it with an exclamation indicating irony or onomatopoeia of laughter.

 However, the name probably comes from an alteration of a Montagnais toponym almost unpronounceable in French, which in Algonquin means a place where bark is exchanged.
 This is similar to the etymology of the Baie des Ha!
 Ha!, also part of the Saguenay River basin.

 According to some historians, this specific is derived from the French word ha-ha meaning "an unexpected obstacle on a path".

 Additionally, the recollect Gabriel Sagard (baptized Théodat) published the Dictionary of the Huron Language (Paris, 1632), listing the noun Háhattey, meaning "road, lane or address".

 The toponym "Petit lac Ha!
 Ha!" was made official on December 5, 1968 by the Commission de toponymie du Québec.